asdweb22/Three-tier-kubernetes-project/README.md

     show dbs
    ```

-4) to use specific databse use below command
+4) to use specific database use below command

     ```bash
-    use myDatabase
+    use todo
     ```
 5) To see tables inside that specific choees database use below command